 4. The Life and Letters of Robert Lewis Dabney by Thomas Carey Johnson.
 Less famous than the previous names, Robert Lewis Dabney (1820–1898 A.D.) was a Southern Presbyterian pastor and theologian who served as a chaplain for the Confederacy.
 Dabney is largely ignored today because he defended American slavery, but he should not be ignored—for Dabney was one of America’s greatest theologians.
 He wrote a full systematic theology, a biography on Stonewall Jackson, and essays on a wide variety of subjects.
 His cultural and political writings often read like prophecy.
 Unfortunately, the most modern biography is largely a critical work.
 I therefore include this longer work from 1903.

 5. J. Gresham Machen: A Guided Tour of His Life and Thought by Stephen Nichols.
 J. Gresham Machen (1881–1937 A.D.) was one of the greatest figures of the 20th century, yet many today are not familiar with him.
 Machen was a stalwart defender of orthodox Christianity against the growing theological liberalism of his day.
 He was booted from Princeton Seminary and his Presbyterian denomination (the PCUSA), which led him to found both Westminster Theological Seminary and the Orthodox Presbyterian Church.
 Machen was also a champion of political liberty and Christian education.
-Nichols has given us an excellent account of the life and though of this great man.
+Nichols has given us an excellent account of the life and thought of this great man.

 Saint Thomas Aquinas: The Dumb Ox by G.K.
 Chesterton.
 Aquinas is claimed by the Roman Catholic Church as its greatest influence and is therefore ignored by many Protestants.
 But he should not be.